Diseases & Conditions

 If the injury is not very painful and the wrist is not deformed, it may be possible to wait until the next day to see a doctor.
 The wrist may be protected with a splint.
 An ice pack can be applied to the wrist and the wrist can be elevated until a doctor is able to examine it.

-If the injury is very painful, if the wrist is deformed or numb, or the fingers are not pink, it is necessary to go to the emergency room.
+If the injury is very painful, the wrist is severely deformed, or the fingers are numb or pale, go immediately to an urgent care center or emergency room for further treatment.

-To confirm the diagnosis, the doctor will order x-rays of the wrist.
-X-rays are the most common and widely available diagnostic imaging technique.
+To confirm the diagnosis, the doctor will likely order X-rays of the wrist.
 X-rays can show if the bone is broken and whether there is displacement (a gap between broken bones).
 They can also show how many pieces of broken bone there are.

-Treatment of broken bones follows one basic rule: the broken pieces must be put back into position and prevented from moving out of place until they are healed.
+The treatment of broken bones follows one basic rule: The broken pieces must be put back into position and prevented from moving out of place until they are healed.

 There are many treatment options for a distal radius fracture.
-The choice depends on many factors, such as the nature of the fracture, your age and activity level, and the surgeon's personal preferences.
+The choice depends on many factors, such as the nature of the fracture, your age and activity level, and the surgeon's best judgment.

-If the position (alignment) of your bone is out of place and likely to limit the future use of your arm, it may be necessary to re-align the broken bone fragments.
-"Reduction" is the technical term for this process in which the doctor moves the broken pieces into place.
+If your broken bone is out of place and likely to limit the future use of your arm, it may be necessary to re-align the broken bone fragments.
+Reduction is the technical term for the process in which the doctor moves the broken pieces into place.
 When a bone is straightened without having to open the skin (incision), it is called a closed reduction.

-After the bone is properly aligned, a splint or cast may be placed on your arm.
+After the bone is properly aligned, a splint or cast may be placed on your arm to keep the bones aligned.
 A splint is usually used for the first few days to allow for a small amount of normal swelling.
 A cast is usually added a few days to a week or so later, after the swelling goes down.
-The cast is changed 2 or 3 weeks later as the swelling goes down more, causing the cast to loosen.
+The cast is often changed 2 or 3 weeks later because as the swelling goes down more, the cast loosens.

-Depending on the nature of the fracture, your doctor may closely monitor the healing by taking regular x-rays.
-If the fracture was reduced or thought to be unstable, x-rays may be taken at weekly intervals for 3 weeks and then at 6 weeks.
-X-rays may be taken less often if the fracture was not reduced and thought to be stable.
+Depending on the nature of the fracture, your doctor may closely monitor the healing by taking regular X-rays.
+In patients treated without surgery, X-rays are often taken at weekly intervals for 3 weeks and then once again at 6 weeks.
+X-rays may be taken less often if the fracture did not need to be reduced and/or was thought to be stable.
+If at any time the fracture becomes poorly aligned, surgery may be recommended.

-The cast is removed about 6 weeks after the fracture happened.
-At that point, physical therapy is often started to help improve the motion and function of the injured wrist.
+In non-operative fractures, the cast is typically removed about 6 weeks after the fracture happened.
+At that point, you will likely start physical therapy to help improve the motion and function of the injured wrist.
+Typically, you will wear a removeable splint between therapy sessions to protect the healing bone.

-Depending on the fracture, there are a number of options for holding the bone in the correct position while it heals:
+Depending on the fracture, there are several options for holding the bone in the correct position while it heals after it has been re-aligned:

-- External fixator (a a stabilizing frame outside the body that holds the bones in the proper position so they can heal)
+- External fixator (a stabilizing frame outside the body that holds the bones in the proper position so they can heal) — This has become less common in recent years but is still a good option for severe and open fractures.

 - Any combination of these techniques

-Because the kinds of distal radius fractures are so varied and the treatment options are so broad, recovery is different for each individual.
+Because the kinds of distal radius fractures are so varied and the treatment options are so broad, recovery is different for everyone.
 Talk to your doctor for specific information about your recovery program and return to daily activities.
+Most distal radius fractures take 3 months or so to heal before you are able to return to all activities, and full recovery from these injuries can take up to 1 year.

 Most fractures hurt moderately for a few days to a couple of weeks.
-Many patients find that using ice, elevation (holding their arm up above their heart), and simple, non-prescription medications for pain relief are all that are needed to relieve pain.
+Many patients find that using ice, elevation (holding their arm up above their heart), and non-prescription pain relief medications will effectively relieve their pain.

 Your doctor may recommend combining ibuprofen and acetaminophen to relieve pain and inflammation.
 The combination of both medications is much more effective than either one alone.
 If pain is severe, your doctor may suggest a prescription-strength medication, such as an opioid, for a few days.

 Be aware that although opioids help relieve pain after surgery, they are a narcotic and can be addictive.
-It is important to use opioids only as directed by your doctor.
-As soon as your pain begins to improve, stop taking opioids.
+It is important to use opioids only as directed by your doctor and to stop taking them as soon as your pain begins to improve.
 Talk to your doctor if your pain has not begun to improve within a few days of your surgery.

 Cast and Wound Care

 In some cases, original casts will be replaced because swelling has gone down so much that the cast becomes loose.
-The last cast is usually removed after about 6 weeks.
+For non-operative fractures, the last cast is usually removed after about 6 weeks.

 After surgery or casting, it is important that you achieve full motion of your fingers as soon as possible.
 If you are not able to fully move your fingers within 24 hours due to pain and/or swelling, contact your doctor for evaluation.

 Your doctor may loosen your cast or surgical dressing.
-In some cases, working with a physical or occupational therapist will be required to regain full motion.
+In some cases, you will need to work with a physical or occupational therapist to regain full motion.

-Unrelenting pain may be a sign of Complex Regional Pain Syndrome (Reflex Sympathetic Dystrophy) which must be treated aggressively with medication or nerve blocks.
+Unrelenting (constant) pain may be a sign of complex regional pain syndrome (reflex sympathetic dystrophy), which must be treated aggressively with medication or nerve blocks.
+Notify your doctor if you have extreme pain that does not become less severe with medication.

 Rehabilitation and Return to Activity

 Most people do return to all their former activities after a distal radius fracture.
-The nature of the injury, the kind of treatment received, and the body's response to the treatment all have an impact, so the answer is different for each individual.
+The nature of the injury, the kind of treatment received, and the body's response to the treatment all have an impact.
+In some cases, you can experience permanent limitations in function after such injuries.

-Almost all patients will have some stiffness in the wrist.
-This will generally lessen in the month or two after the cast is taken off or after surgery, and continue to improve for at least 2 years.
+Almost all patients will have some stiffness in their wrist.
+This will generally lessen in the month or two after the cast is taken off or after surgery and continue to improve for at least 2 years.
 If your doctor thinks it is needed, you will start physical therapy within a few days to weeks after surgery, or right after the last cast is taken off.

 Most patients will be able to resume light activities, such as swimming or exercising the lower body in the gym, within 1 to 2 months after the cast is removed or within 1 to 2 months after surgery.
 Vigorous activities, such as skiing or football, may be resumed between 3 and 6 months after the injury.

-Recovery should be expected to take at least a year.
+Recovery should be expected to take at least 1 year.

 Some pain with vigorous activities may be expected for the first year.
-Some residual stiffness or ache is to be expected for 2 years or possibly permanently, especially for high-energy injuries (such as motorcycle crashes), in patients older than 50 years of age, or in patients who have some osteoarthritis.
-However, the stiffness is usually minor and may not affect the overall function of the arm.
+Some residual stiffness or ache is to be expected for 2 years or possibly permanently, especially for high-energy injuries (such as motorcycle crashes), in patients over the age of 50 years, or in patients who have osteoarthritis.
+However, the stiffness is usually minor and typically does not affect the overall function of the arm.

 Finally, osteoporosis is a factor in many wrist fractures.
-It has been suggested that people who have a wrist fracture should be tested for bone weakness, especially if they have other risk factors for osteoporosis.
+It has been suggested that most people who have a wrist fracture should be tested for bone weakness, especially if they have other risk factors for osteoporosis (e.g., older age).
 Ask your doctor about osteoporosis testing.

 For more information, watch: Distal Radius Fractures (Broken Wrist) Overview